mgrolinger/plantumlstubber/README.md

-This repository moved to https://codeberg.org/mgrolinger/plantumlstubber
+# This repository moved to: https://codeberg.org/mgrolinger/plantumlstubber
+The repository will not be updated here as it moved to a new code hosting place.

 # PlantUMLStubber for generating plantUML application/service stubs